Cultural conservatism: China

-France

-French political theorist Alain de Benoist argues that democracy itself must inherently be a government of a national culture, and that liberal pluralism is therefore not democratic.

 Germany

 In Germany, parallel societies established by some immigrant communities have been criticized by cultural conservatives, giving rise to the concept of the Leitkultur.
 Conservative Chancellor Angela Merkel of the Christian Democratic Union described attempts to build a multicultural German society to have "failed, utterly failed".
 Many Germans have expressed alarm over the large number of Muslim immigrants in their country, many of whom have failed to integrate into German society.

 Italy

-Italy is a very culturally conservative society.
+Italy is a culturally conservative society.
 Recent surveys show that the vast majority of Italians want fewer immigrants to be allowed into the country, while few want to keep the current level or increase immigration.

 Japan

 Japan has been a culturally conservative society.
 Being monocultural, it has traditionally refused to recognize ethnic differences in Japan.
-Taro Aso has called Japan a "one race" nation.

 Netherlands

-Paul Cliteur attacked multiculturalism, political correctness, cultural relativism, and non-Western cultural values.
+Paul Cliteur criticized multiculturalism, political correctness, cultural relativism, and non-Western cultural values.
 He argued that cultural relativism would lead to acceptance of outdated practices brought to the Western World by immigrants such as sexism, homophobia, and antisemitism.

 Paul Scheffer believes that cultural conservatism and integration are necessary for a society, but the presence of immigrants undermines this.
 He cites failure to assimilate, de facto segregation, unemployment, crime, and Muslim opposition to secularism as the main problems resulting from immigration.